cyberbotics/webots-doc/guide/object-road.md

 > **File location**: "WEBOTS\_HOME/projects/objects/road/protos/RoadPillars.proto"

-### Description
+### RoadPillars Description

 Generic and customizable road pillars which can be used for easily creating bridges or elevated roads.
 The boundingObject can be optionally enable or not.
-This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles))
+This model was sponsored by the CTI project RO2IVSim ([http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles](http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)).

-### Field Summary
+### RoadPillars Field Summary

 - `height`: Total height of the structure